 On March 1, 2002, Business 2.0 Magazine reporter Owen Thomas asked, “Are you profitable?
 Patrick Byrne responded, “Yes, that’s real GAAP profit, not Amazon-bullshit-accounting profit.”

 On March 5, 2002, Overstock.com filed an S-1 report in connection with its planned initial public offering.
 It contradicted Byrne’s claim that his company was anywhere near “profitable.”
-The company lost money in each and every quarter since its inception.
-It lost $13.8 million in 2001 and lost $2.997 million in the quarter ended December 31, 2001.
-That was in the same quarter that Byrne appeared on Fox and claimed, “We’re profitable.”
+The company lost money in every quarter since its inception.
+It lost $13.8 million in 2001 and $2.997 million in the quarter ended December 31, 2001.
+That was the same quarter that Byrne appeared on Fox and claimed, “We’re profitable.”

 Attacks on journalists and critics